 On May 24, 2018, the United States enacted the Economic Growth, Regulatory Relief, and Consumer Protection Act (the "Relief Act"), which adopts certain limited amendments to the Dodd-Frank Act as well as certain other targeted modifications to other regulatory requirements.
 The Relief Act preserves the fundamental elements of the Dodd-Frank regulatory framework, including application of enhanced prudential standards, but generally increases the asset-based thresholds for their application.
 The Relief Act also did not directly revise the requirements relating to the formation of U.S. intermediate holding companies.
-In April 2018, the Federal Reserve and the other federal banking agencies jointly proposed rules that would tailor the application of the enhanced prudential standards to U.S. operations of foreign banking organizations ("FBOs") to implement the Relief Act amendments (the "Tailoring NPRs").
-The proposed rules would assign each FBO with \$100 billion or more in total U.S. assets, taking into account their combined U.S. operations, to one of four categories based on its size and five risk-based indicators: (i) crossjurisdictional activity, (ii) weighted short-term wholesale funding, (iii) nonbank assets and (iv) off-balance sheet exposure.
-Under the Tailoring NPRs, Category II standards would apply to non-G-SIBs with \$700 billion or more in total U.S. assets or at least \$100 billion in global consolidated assets and \$75 billion or more in cross-jurisdictional activity; Category III standards would apply to banking organizations that are not subject to Category I or Category II standards and that have at least \$250 billion in total U.S. assets or at least \$100 billion in global consolidated assets and \$75 billion or more in any of three indicators: (i) nonbank assets, (ii) weighted short-term wholesale funding, or (iii) off-balance sheet exposures; and Category IV standards would apply to FBOs with at least \$100 billion in total U.S. assets that do not meet any of the thresholds specified for Categories I through III.
-Category I standards would apply to U.S. G-SIBs but would not apply to any FBOs.
-The Tailoring NPRs would not change the \$50 billion U.S. non-branch assets threshold for the formation of a U.S. intermediate holding company.
+In October 2019, the Federal Reserve and the other federal banking agencies jointly adopted rules that tailor the application of the enhanced prudential standards to U.S. operations of foreign banking organizations ("FBOs") and implement the Relief Act amendments (the "Tailoring Rules").
+The rules assign each FBO with \$100 billion or more in total U.S. assets, taking into account their combined U.S. operations, to one of four categories based on its size and five risk-based indicators: (i) cross-jurisdictional activity, (ii) weighted short-term wholesale funding, (iii) nonbank assets and (iv) off-balance sheet exposure.
+The Tailoring Rules do not change the \$50 billion U.S. non-branch assets threshold for the formation of a U.S. intermediate holding company.

-In connection with the release of the proposed rules, Federal Reserve staff indicated which firms would fall into each of the four categories based on data for the third quarter of 2018.
-According to the Federal Reserve staff's projections, BNP Paribas would be a "Category III" firm under the proposed rules.
-Under the proposed Category III standards, the Branch and the combined U.S. operations of BNP Paribas would remain subject to liquidity requirements, risk management and governance requirements, and, in certain circumstances, asset maintenance requirements.
-Under the proposed Category III standards, BNP Paribas USA, Inc. would remain subject to risk-based and leverage capital requirements, liquidity requirements, internal TLAC and long-term debt requirements, and supervisory stress testing and capital planning requirements on a consolidated basis.
-The Tailoring NPRs would also increase the stringency of the single counterparty credit limits applicable to Category III firms, such as BNP Paribas and BNP Paribas USA, Inc. The Tailoring NPRs also request comment on whether the Federal Reserve should impose standardized liquidity requirements, which could include the LCR and the NSFR, on FBOs with respect to their U.S. branches and agencies.
-The Tailoring NPRs are subject to modification through the federal rulemaking process in accordance with the Administrative Procedures Act.
-The ultimate effects of the Relief Act and the Tailoring NPRs on
+BNP Paribas is currently a "Category IV" firm under the Tailoring Rules.
+Under the Category IV standards, the Branch and the combined U.S. operations of BNP Paribas remain subject to certain liquidity requirements, risk management and governance requirements, and, in certain circumstances, asset maintenance requirements.
+Under the Category IV standards, BNP Paribas USA, Inc. also remains subject to risk-based and leverage capital requirements, internal TLAC and long-term debt requirements, and supervisory stress testing and capital planning requirements on a consolidated basis.
+The Tailoring Rules reduced the liquidity risk management requirements and the frequency of liquidity stress testing applicable to the Bank and BNP Paribas USA, Inc. from monthly to quarterly.